Skip to content

 Accessibility

 • Most areas around the hall are wheelchair accessible by gravel pathways.
-Some gardens are set on slopes.
+Some gardens are set on slopes with rough woodland paths.

 • Share this garden